-In addition to defending corporations and their officers and directors in the more or less standard securities cases, our attorneys have handled a number of unique cases, including:
+In addition to defending corporations and their officers and directors in standard securities cases, our attorneys have handled a number of unique matters, including:

 - Representation of Gibson Greetings, Inc. in its lawsuit against Bankers Trust Company in the first major case to question the marketing practices for financial derivative instruments.